ryanbaldwin/FireKit/README.md

 These `upsert` functions will manage the primary key for you.
 So don't sweat it, just upsert it... yea, that was kinda lame but hey.

 # State of the Union
-RealmSwiftFHIR should be considered a Work In Progress.
+FireKit should be considered a Work In Progress.
 I've only just started using it in a real world project, and am dogfooding and actively fixing bugs, making improvements, etc. as required.
 Use this at your own risk, but it should be fine, but use it at your own risk.

 If you find any bugs or have any enhancements, ideas, questions, etc. Create an issue.
 Or, better yet, create a pull request and give it some love.